To: lackert@kennesaw.edu, bryan.church@mgt.gatech.edu, jason.kuang@mgt.gatech.edu, lqi@agnesscott.edu

 You are welcome, Adam, and thank you for replying.

-If you haven't found your way to this entry and this entry in my blog, you might be interested in reading those.
+this entry in my blog, you might be interested in reading those.

 Sincerely,